 * * *

-See also this valuable article by Phyllis Schlafly which addresses Mark Levin’s untrue claims about a “convention called by the States to propose amendments”.
+See also this article by Phyllis Schlafly which addresses Mark Levin’s false claims about a “convention called by the States to propose amendments”.

 In these two articles, investigative journalist Kelleigh Nelson exposes the nefarious forces – on the phony “Right” – involved in the push for an Article V convention.
-Folks, the leadership at “Tea Party Patriots” is not on your side.
-Nelson also reveals names of other phonies on the “right”. http://www.newswithviews.com/Nelson/kelleigh136.htm
+The People you think are on your side are betraying you. http://www.newswithviews.com/Nelson/kelleigh136.htm

 * * *